Data Frame Conversion in miniextendr

 - All enum columns are

-&'a str,&'a [T]) work in enum variants β same lifetime is propagated through the companion struct.
+&'a str,&'a [T]) work in enum variants β the same lifetime propagates through the companion struct.
 Explicit lifetime params on#[miniextendr]fns/impls are still rejected (MXL112); see CLAUDE.md.

 If two variants use the same field name with different types, the derive fails by default.
 Use conflicts = "string" to coerce all conflicting columns to String: